-- Potential co-location of LDSS and/or WIOA Partners at AJCs or LDSS depending on the nature of local partnerships and operations - Leverage existing financial and in-kind contributions to the WIOA system to ensure coordination of services provided by multiple programs, creating a seamless approach to delivering services - Cross train and provide technical assistance to all WIOA Partners about TANF - Ensure that activities are countable and tracked for the TANF Work Participation Rate (WPR) - Access to business services and employer initiatives to attract and better serve employers by marketing joint services, minimizing the burden on employers who use the centers, and provide employer-focused services through a single point of entry rather than through all partnering programs - Contribute and provide baseline outcomes data to the WIOA system through strategies for collecting and reporting varied program reporting requirements.
+- Potential co-location of LDSS and/or WIOA Partners at AJCs or LDSS depending on the nature of local partnerships and operations.
+As of 2017, a TCA/TANF case worker has office space and regular hours at the AJC. - Leverage existing financial and in-kind contributions to the WIOA system to ensure coordination of services provided by multiple programs, creating a seamless approach to delivering services.
+Partners and discussions are coordinated by the one-stop operator. - Cross train and provide technical assistance to all WIOA Partners about TANF.
+Professional development activities and cross-training is coordinated among partners by the one-stop operator. - Ensure that activities are countable and tracked for the TANF Work Participation Rate (WPR) - Access to business services and employer initiatives to attract and better serve employers by marketing joint services, minimizing the burden on employers who use the centers, and provide employer-focused services through a single point of entry rather than through all partnering programs - Contribute and provide baseline outcomes data to the WIOA system through strategies for collecting and reporting varied program reporting requirements. - (C) A description of the LDSS representation on the Local Board to ensure that TANF expectations, roles, and responsibilities are addressed in the Local Area.